PUREBRED PET HOLOCAUST

 - Nina Garcetti

-It looks like Nina could be right about the end of privately produced pets.
-The fact is that animal rights people are coming at us from every direction.
+Nina was right about the end of privately produced pets.
+Puppy farms and imported "pets for sale" sources abound.
+Animal rights advocates are coming at us from every direction.
 Hobby breeders fear advertising in newspaper classifieds, nor do they want to be seen on the “puppies for sale” websites.
 They are afraid the local animal control will see their advertisement and come after them.

-We recommend TheDogPlace.org which is visited by over a million people a year, most of whom are families looking for a pet.
-Show breeders looking for outcross genes or a new breed also go there but they should do more in reaching out to responsible breeders who can represent their breeds in the All-Breeds Gallery and who will respond to pet people.
+We recommend TheDogPlace.org (home page) which is visited by over a million people a year, most of whom are families looking for a pet.
+Show breeders looking for outcross genes or a new breed also go to the All-Breeds Gallery and The-Dog-e-Book dog breeder listings.